On The Robustness of Price-Anticipating Kelly Mechanism: Appendix: Proofs

 i).
 We first consider the case that $\theta$ is slightly larger than $\frac{N-1}{N}$.
-When $\theta$ is less than $\frac{N-1}{N}$, the maximum total utility is obtained when the valuations of the participating agents are 1 uniformly.
-When $\theta$ is slightly larger than $\frac{N-1}{N}$, the number of the benign agents that participate in the game $\mathbf{G_B}$ will not change.
-Because $\SU_{mal}$ is an increasing function of the valuations, the maximum $\SU_{mal}$ is obtained by $\frac{n}{1+n\theta}$ where $n$ is the number of the benign agents that participate.
+When $\theta$ is less than $\frac{N-1}{N}$, the maximum total utility is obtained when the valuations of the participating users are 1 uniformly.
+When $\theta$ is slightly larger than $\frac{N-1}{N}$, the number of the benign users that participate in the game $\mathbf{G_B}$ will not change.
+Because $\SU_{mal}$ is an increasing function of the valuations, the maximum $\SU_{mal}$ is obtained by $\frac{n}{1+n\theta}$ where $n$ is the number of the benign users that participate.
 Then, the upper bound of the ratio $\frac{\SU_{mal}}{\SU_{nom}}$ is approximated by